AndyClifton/andyclifton.github.io/_posts/2020-09-01-building-successful-networks.md

 ## Delegate
 If all this sounds a bit much, don't forget to delegate!
 You are setting up a network of people to do something.
 By definition, they want to help.
 Let them!
 Don't be afraid to ask for help.
 You will not "lose control"; this network is not about you.
 If you have a strong vision and communicate well internally, you'll be fine.
 Trust your colleagues.

-{% include image.html url="/images/2020/09/alora-griffiths-AFP680B7mxc-unsplash.jpg" caption="A network leader doesn't have to be Atlas, carrying everything alone.
+{% include image.html image-url="/images/2020/09/alora-griffiths-AFP680B7mxc-unsplash.jpg" shadow=true caption="A network leader doesn't have to be Atlas, carrying everything alone.
 Photo by <a href='https://unsplash.com/@aloragriffiths'>Alora Griffiths</a> on <a ref='https://unsplash.com'>Unsplash</a>." alt="Photo by Alora Griffiths" %}

 ## Networks are about people